Italy vs Spain UEFA Nations League semi-final preview: where to watch, TV channels and live streams, team news, form guide

 Predicted line-ups

-Italy: Donnarumma; Di Lorenzo, Bonucci, Chiellini, Emerson Palmieri; Barella, Jorginho, Verratti; Chiesa, Raspadori, Insigne
+Italy: Donnarumma; Di Lorenzo, Bonucci, Chiellini, Emerson Palmieri; Barella, Jorginho, Verratti; Chiesa, Insigne, Pellegrini

 Spain: Unai Simón; Azpilicueta, Laporte, Pau Torres, Reguilón; Koke, Busquets, Fornals; Ferran Torres, Oyarzabal, Sarabia